akutzer/semantic-retrieval/TASKS.md

 After each epoch, validate our model on the validation set using fitting evaluation metrics. \
 The loss calculation should be part of the model, so we only need to call .backward() in the training loop. \
 Implement Checkpoiting, where after a certain number of steps the model is saved. \
-Have a look at the [ColBERT training script](https://github.com/stanford-futuredata/ColBERT/blob/main/colbert/training/training.py) as an example.

 ### Train the models
 *tba*